hoomano/mojodex/README.md

 It is designed to be task-oriented, configurable, and personalizable.
 Mojodex is API-centric, allowing for easy integration with other tools and is available as a web application, mobile application, and Chrome extension.

+> __Our motivation is to help in creating a baseline on how to create enterprise level agents__

 ## Demo

 [![Mojodex Demo](https://img.youtube.com/vi/9m7AZdd5Qyw/0.jpg)](https://www.youtube.com/watch?v=9m7AZdd5Qyw)